Contemporary Images for Black History Month

 Photo Credit: Eunique Jones Gibson for the Because of Them, We Can™ Campaign

-Students in Baltimore, MD are armed with facts, study guides and are gearing up for grand assemblies dressed as their favorite Because of Them, We Can historical icons.
+Students in Baltimore, MD, are armed with facts and study guides and are gearing up for grand assemblies dressed as their favorite Because of Them, We Can historical icons.
 What could you do with Eunique Jones Gibson's powerful images?
 Take a look at some of the ideas below and then share your ideas with our readers.

 1. Blast a Becauseofthemwecan.com image on your whiteboard or a large wall to spark substantive conversation for morning meetings.
 Grab the book or print images from the site to jumpstart writing notebook entries and be prepared to discuss the quotes or text on each picture.

 2. Have students research their favorite historical icon and then photograph themselves in period costumes for engaging e-biographies using StoryKit, StoryBuddy 2, or Book Creator.
 (These e-book creation apps allow users of any age to easily add photos, draw, add text and audio, and share their creations.)